zenglenn42/CityMatch/README.md

 This is a great opportunity to bust out my friend, ```git bisect```.

-Basically you find that last known good commit with the featuring working as designed.
+Basically you find that last known good commit with the feature working as designed.
 Then you invoke ```git bisect``` iteratively to checkout the tree at intermediary commits, testing for the regression at each checkout, until you zero-in on the precise commit that's causing the regression.

 My first step is finding the commit that _adds_ the gray-out feature.